sciZer0/7/c/README.md

 There is a lot of other examples.

-Importantly, this possibility itself to take free Energy isn’t new per se.
+Importantly, this possibility to take free Energy isn’t new.